 Related Content: Remote Jobs in the Hospitality, Travel, and Tourism Industries

-If you like meeting new people and live in a desirable area, you can transform your pad into an Airbnb rental.
-Keep in mind, the viability of this option will depend on state laws where you live.
+If you like meeting new people and living in a desirable area, you can transform your pad into an Airbnb rental.
+Keep in mind the viability of this option will depend on state laws where you live.

 You can sign up for free, set whatever rate you think is best to rent your room (if you’re not sure, the site does have a pricing guide), and all you need to pay is a small service fee to Airbnb upon someone booking your room.

 Customer service skills are a must to be a successful host because potential guests looking to rent your space will be scrutinizing your Airbnb profile for reviews and the presence of a “Superhost badge.”